gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 ## Configuration changes
 `<% %>` style template strings specified as config data inside the Gruntfile are automatically expanded, see the [[grunt.template]] documentation for more information.

-Directives (like `<config>`) have been removed, but their functionality has been retained.
+Directives, like `<config>`, have been removed, but their functionality has been retained.
 These fairly straightforward replacements can be made:

 * `'<config:prop.subprop>'` → `'<%= prop.subprop %>'`
 * `'<json:file.json>'` → `grunt.file.parseJSON('file.json')`